-Entrants must be between ages 14-18 OR in 9th-12th grade on May 1, 2016.
-For instance, a 19th birthday occurring prior to May 1, 2016 would not make the entrant ineligible unless he or she had graduated from 12th grade and become a college student.
-A 14th birthday occurring prior to May 1, 2016 would make the entrant eligible even if the Entrant was 13 when the entry was submitted.
+Entrants must be between ages 14-18 on May 13, 2018.
+For instance, a 19th birthday occurring prior to May 13, 2018 would make the entrant ineligible even if the Entrant was 18 when the entry was submitted.
+Similarly, a 14th birthday occurring prior to May 13, 2018 would make the entrant eligible even if the Entrant was 13 when the entry was submitted.

 How many entries will be selected in each round?